-My name is Maryam, I am 17 years old and reside in India.
+My name is Maryam and I am 17 years old.
 I am currently studying Qur’ān with Qāri’ Mubashir and in this piece, I intend to share with you my experience so far.
 Before I go any further, I would like to express my sincere and heartfelt gratitude to Qāri’, for all his support, time, and most importantly his patience, without him, this would have been impossible.
 May Allāh bless him abundantly and protect him. Āmeen.

 I recently read ‘Promise of Ten’ authored by Qāri’ Mubashir wherein he shares his journey of memorising the Qur’ān.
 It did inspire me a lot, and gave me a kick start to begin my memorisation.
 The main reason why I am documenting my journey is to serve as a means of hope to reassure you that memorisation can be done at home and not everyone requires going to a madrassah to cater to the need of memorisation.
 May Allāh forgive me for elements of show-off, if any.